chrztoph/craft-cms-development-performance-tips/README.md

 If you make use of some third-party scripts and you don't actually need them, try to disable or remove them.
 For example, if you use a service like [Usersnap](https://usersnap.com/) try to disable it locally and see if it improves performance (for Usersnap search for `usersnap` to find the included script and remove it).

-### Disable que
+### Disable queue

-Your website might be slowed down during development, because of tasks in the que that are being executed.
+Your website might be slowed down during development, because of tasks in the queue that are being executed.
 To disable it set `'runQueueAutomatically' => false` in your `general.php` file for the dev environment.
-Notice that disabling the que can make your website stop working properly, because potential necessary tasks are not being executed anymore.
-Also plugins often put some tasks into the que even if you don't create your own tasks.
-Keep this in mind if something is not working as expected, that it might be because of the disabled que.
+Notice that disabling the queue can make your website stop working properly, because potential necessary tasks are not being executed anymore.
+Also plugins often put some tasks into the queue even if you don't create your own tasks.
+Keep this in mind if something is not working as expected, that it might be because of the disabled queue.

 ### Disable dev mode